layerarch/layerarch.github.io/collections/_services/full-service-architect.md

 ## Detailed Scope of Work:
 Our services are divided into distinct phases to ensure clarity and efficiency.
 Following an initial consultation, we will determine which of the services below align with your project’s needs.
 A detailed proposal, including an estimate, will be tailored based on the selected services.

-{% include framework/shortcodes/figure.html src="/assets/images/gen/content/ScopeOfServices.webp" link="/assets/images/gen/content/ScopeOfServices.pdf" target="\_blank" %}
+{% include framework/shortcodes/figure.html src="/assets/images/gen/content/ScopeOfServices.webp" link="/assets/images/gen/content/Layer Architecture - Architectural Services Chart.pdf" target="\_blank" %}

 <!-- ## 1.
 Pre-Design Services
 - Facility Programming